-- Increased in average number of years a person can expect to live - Decreased years of potential life list before age 75. - Decreased in percentage of adults reporting fair or poor health. - Decreased in average of number of mentally unhealthy days reported in past 30 days. - Decreased in percentage of population ages 65 years and older living alone in a non-family household. - Decreased of hospitalizations for non-fatal falls.
+- Increased average number of years a person can expect to live. - Decreased percentage of adults reporting fair or poor health. - Decreased average of number of mentally unhealthy days reported in past 30 days. - Decreased percentage of population ages 65 years and older living alone in a non-family household. - Decreased hospitalizations for non-fatal falls.